The global

 * Daniel L. Wong (Developing the art of multicultural preaching)

-* Darrell Jackson (Mission shaped by love of God and neighbour, and by the Spirit)
+* Darrell Jackson (Mission shaped by love of God and neighbor, and by the Spirit)

 * David Ro (How God is working in and through Chinese Christians today)